Bira/octopus-carnival/_drafts/wir-mm-4e-crocodile.md

 This crocodile's jaws don't inflict automatic damage on grabbed targets, but instead make an attack against Fortitude with half damage on a miss.
-Fixing the damage bugs on this one would also involve dropping the attack and making this damage automatic.
+Fixing the damage bugs on this one would also involve dropping the attack roll and making this damage automatic.

 ## Feymire Crocodile